aseichter2007/ClipboardConqueror/Readme-Setup.md

 ## [**endpoints.endpoints**](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L52):{

 - some of these keys are optional or unused depending on the type of endpoint.
+The prescence of some keys will change the request message strucure to match various api requirements.

 Move your favorite endpoints to the top and invoke them by $ from top to $$$... at bottom.